- What is study abroad?

 - Internet Based TOEFL (iBT): 86 (minimum of 22 in writing, 20 in reading and listening)

 - IELTS: 6.5 (minimum of 6.0 in each band)

 - CAEL: 70

 We look forward to considering your application.
 Upon completion, a copy of your application will be sent to your email automatically.

 - Undergraduate Courses

 - Public Class Schedule [check to ensure that your course is offered in the appropriate term(s) of study]

-After you have submitted your Application Form, the ISSO will review your application.
-Upon acceptance to the study abroad program, the ISSO will send you your acceptance letter.
-In the acceptance letter you will find your Carleton University Identification Number (CUID), which you will use to set up you Carleton Central account and to apply for on-campus housing, if required.
-If you require a student visa, submit a copy of this acceptance letter with your application to the nearest Canadian Embassy/Consulate/High Commission.
+After you have submitted your application form, the ISSO will review your application.
+Upon acceptance to the study abroad program, the ISSO will send you your letter of acceptance.
+In the letter you will find your Carleton University Identification Number (CUID), which you will use to set up you Carleton Central account and to apply for on-campus housing, if required.
+If you require a student visa, submit a copy of this letter with your application to the nearest Canadian Embassy/Consulate/High Commission.

-Once you have received your acceptance letter, there are several important steps that should be taken.
-Consult the Current International and Exchange Students Page, and be sure to read the Pre-arrival Information for important steps you should take before arriving at Carleton.
+Once you have received your letter of acceptance, there are several important steps that should be taken.
+Please review the pre-arrival information for important steps that you should take before arriving at Carleton.

 Questions?
 Contact the International Student Services Office: